 Then the assignment $z\mapsto [P_n (b,z)]$ defines a map

-One of the fundamental insights of the theory of Selmer varieties is that the cohomology spaces $H^1 (G,U(b))$ carry a much richer structure than merely that of a pointed set, and that this extra structure has Diophantine applications.
-For the following theorem we take $G$ to be either $G_v $ or $G_T$: \begin{Theorem}[Kim \cite{kim:siegel}] Let $U$ be a finite-dimensional unipotent group over $\mathbb{Q}_p $, admitting a continuous action of $G$.
-Suppose $H^0 (G,U^i /U^{i+1})(\mathbb{Q}_p )=0$ for all $i$.
+One of the fundamental insights of the theory of Selmer varieties is that the cohomology spaces $H^1 (G,U(b))$ carry a much richer structure than merely that of a pointed set, and that this extra structure has Diophantine applications. \begin{Theorem}[Kim \cite{kim:siegel}] Let $U$ be a finite-dimensional unipotent group over $\mathbb{Q}_p $, admitting a continuous action of $G$.
+Let $U=U^{(0)} \supset U^{(1)} \supset \ldots $ be the central series filtration.
+Suppose $H^0 (G,U^{(i)} /U^{(i+1)})(\mathbb{Q}_p )=0$ for all $i$.
 Then the functor

-is represented by an affine algebraic variety over $\mathbb{Q}_p $, such that the six-term exact sequence in nonabelian cohomology is a diagram of schemes over $\mathbb{Q}_p $. \end{Theorem} In this paper we will never distinguish between a cohomology variety and its $\mathbb{Q}_p $-points.
+from $\Q _p $-algebras to sets is represented by an affine scheme of finite type over $\mathbb{Q}_p $, such that the six-term exact sequence in nonabelian cohomology is a diagram of schemes over $\mathbb{Q}_p $. \end{Theorem} In this paper we will never distinguish between such a cohomology scheme and its $\mathbb{Q}_p $-points.
 We now take $U=U(b)$ to be a finite-dimensional $G_T$-stable quotient of $U_n (b)$ whose abelianisation equals $V$.
 Note that since the abelianisation of $U(\mathbb{Q}_p )$ has weight $-1$, it satisfies the hypotheses of the theorem, and hence $H^1 (G ,U)$ has the structure of the $\mathbb{Q}_p $-points of an algebraic variety over $\mathbb{Q}$.
 For $z$ a point of $X$, we denote by $P(z)=P(b,z)$ the push-out of $P_n (b,z)$ by $U_n \to U$.